TimKrause2/SignalView/README.md

 ## Implementation

-This project uses [Juce](https://juce.com/) and its OpenGL hosting capabilities.
+This project uses [Juce and Projucer](https://juce.com/) and its OpenGL hosting capabilities.
 The spectral analysis is performed by [fftw3](https://www.fftw.org/).
 Static libraries are provided by [vcpkg](https://vcpkg.io/).